-EDUC 399 Observation Practicum in Elementary Education

-This course provides students with the opportunity to integrate theoretical knowledge in education with practical experience as they observe children in high-quality elementary classrooms.
-Students are involved in observing, recording individual children's growth and learning, room arrangement and scheduling, child guidance, and staff relationships.
-Prerequisite: ENGL 217 and EDUC201.
+EDUC 399 Observation Practicum in Elementary Education 3(3,0) This course provides students with the opportunity to integrate theoretical knowledge education w education with practical experience as they observe children in high-quality elementary classrooms.
+Students are involved in observing, recording individual children's grow s growth and learning and learning, room arrangement and scheduling, child guidance, and staff relationships Prerequisit te: ENGL 217 and EDUC201.